SPARC-X/SPARC-X-API/README.md

 # sparc-x_ase

 sparc-x_ase is an ASE based python wrapper for the density functional theory (DFT) code SPARC.
-SPARC is under heavy software development, so much of this wrapper is likely to change.
-However, the wrapper is functional for single point energy calculations.
+This wrapper is currently in alpha, so it's performance is not guaranteed.

 ## Installation:
 The following command should install the package: